ziirish/burp-ui/docs/docker.rst

    file.
 It defaults to "/etc/burp/burp-server.conf".
  - **DATABASE_URL** - Specify the URL of the database to connect to.
 It defaults to "sqlite:////var/lib/burpui/store.db".
+ - **GUNICORN_WORKERS** - How many gunicorn workers to spawn.
+Defaults to the number of CPU cores/sockets/threads found.
  - **REDIS_SERVER** - Specify the address of the redis server.
 It defaults to "redis:6379".
  - **BURP_SERVER_ADDR** - Specify the address of the burp-server status port.
-   If set to "auto" (the default), we will use the address of the docker host.
+   If set to "auto", we will use the address of the docker host.
    Make sure your status port is listening on this interface.
+   Defaults to "burp-server" which is the burp container in the stack.
  - **TIMEZONE** - Specify the timezone of your burp-server.
 It defaults to Europe/Paris.